MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfccolorbar-class.md

  The command ID.

  [in] *pPalette*
  Pointer to a palette of colors.
-The default is `NULL`.
+The default is NULL.

  [in] *nColumns*
  The number of columns in the color bar control.
 The default is 0.